 Understanding Your Credit Score

-Your credit score is essentially a summary of how creditworthy you are.
-In other words, it shows the chances that, if lent money, you would pay it back in full and on time.
+Your credit score is essentially a measure of your creditworthiness.
+In other words, it shows the chances that, if someone lent you money, you would pay it back in full and on time.

 When lenders want to decide whether to loan you money, they pull your credit.
 This means they pay one or more of the credit bureaus for a peek at your credit report, and they may review your FICO score at the same time.
 The higher your score, the better your chances of being approved for a loan on favorable terms.